moj-analytical-services/data-engineering-exports/CONTRIBUTING.md

 4. Install the packages:

-`pip install -r requirements.txt && pip install -r requirements-dev.txt`
+`pip3 install -r requirements.txt && pip3 install -r requirements-dev.txt`

 Use the `--force-reinstall` flag to replace an existing version if necessary.
 This may take several minutes depending upon your internet connection.